-Features that can be incorporated into the design of products or services with very little or no difficulty or expense must be put in each and every product.
-In some, but not all, products and services, incorporating access features may be readily achievable.
-In these instances, companies have the flexibility to distribute access features across product or service lines, so long as the companies implement all features that are readily achievable.
+Yes.
+Accessibility and usability must be assessed for individual products and services.
+Accessibility features that can be incorporated into the design of products or services with very little or no difficulty or expense must be put in each and every product or service.
+When it is not readily achievable to incorporate accessibility features into every product or service, companies may distribute access features across product or service lines, so long as the companies implement all features that are readily achievable.

 How Will the FCC Determine Which Actions Are Readily Achievable?